 - Available to support short-term workforce coverage, allowing clinicians to rest and recover.

 - Workforce-support funding in total was capped for each site, over a 12-month period:

 - $10k administration support and/or

 - $10K allied/pharmacy and other.

-- The support worker (GP, nurse, pharmacist, administrator) is permitted to work a maximum of 20 days / calendar year (if using the local buddy model).
+- The support worker (GP, nurse, pharmacist, administrator) was permitted to work a maximum of 20 days / calendar year (if using the local buddy model).

-- Program is not to be used to fill gaps in staffing that have not been able to recruit to and not to replace existing staff.
+- Program was not to be used to fill gaps in staffing that have not been able to recruit to and not to replace existing staff.

-- All workforce support requests will need to be submitted via the workforce support request form prior to any workforce support commencing.
-Healthy North Coast will assess requirements and agree funding available directly with the service requesting support.
+- All workforce support requests were to be submitted via the workforce support request form prior to any workforce support commencing.
+Healthy North Coast then assessed requirements and agreed funding available directly with the service requesting support.

-- Priority will be given to sites that have immediate, short-term workforce support needs.
-Requests will be reviewed and supported on a case-by-case basis.
+- Priority was given to sites that have immediate, short-term workforce support needs.
+Requests were reviewed and supported on a case-by-case basis.

-- Program funding will be administered via RCTI (Recipient Created Tax Invoice) payments following receipt of an invoice outlining costs incurred and MBS income (as applicable).
+- Program funding was administered via RCTI (Recipient Created Tax Invoice) payments following receipt of an invoice outlining costs incurred and MBS income (as applicable).

-- Participating sites will provide feedback to Healthy North Coast via a simple feedback form.
+- Participating sites provided feedback to Healthy North Coast via a simple feedback form.

 If you require more information on the program please contact your primary health coordinator.